 Dublin is an attractive city for international students and there are a ton of reasons why.
 Before you decide to study in Dublin though, here’s an introduction to some practical information about what you can expect from city’s tertiary education system.

 For such a small city, Dublin offers excellent educational opportunities.
-The city has four universities: Trinity College Dublin, DCU, UCD and TU Dublin.
-All four of them feature in the QS World University Rankings.
+The city has five universities: Trinity College Dublin, DCU, UCD, TU Dublin and RCSI University of Medicine and Health Sciences.
+All five of them feature in the QS World University Rankings or Times Higher Education (THE) rankings for 2024.
 Three even rank among the top 500 in the world.

 Just across the border in Kildare, there is also the university town of Maynooth which is home to another world-ranking institution called NUI Maynooth.